Page 2. 1925 Hudson Super Six Biddle and Smart 7 Passenger.

 I mocked up a steering wheel until I get the original rebuilt this winter.

 Tore down both transmissions.
-Will be able to make one good one from the both.
+Able to make one good one from the both.

 1925 Hudson rebuilding the Carburetor.